MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Prerequisite

-1. Upgrade to Business Central Spring 2019 [Cumulative Update 4](https://support.microsoft.com/help/4518535) (version 14.5).
+1. Upgrade to Business Central Spring 2019 [Cumulative Update 5](https://support.microsoft.com/help/4522949) (version 14.6).

-   If your current deployment is already running cumulative update 5 (version 14.6), we recommend to wait until the first cumulative update for version 15 is released.
+   If your current deployment is already running cumulative update 6 (version 14.7), we recommend to wait until the Update 2 for version 15 is released.

  For more information, see [Upgrading to Dynamics 365 Business Central On-Premises](upgrading-to-business-central-on-premises.md).

 ## Task 1: Install Business Central version 15

 1. Before you install version 15, it can be useful to create desktop shortcuts to the version 14.0 tools, such as the [!INCLUDE[admintool](../developer/includes/admintool.md)], [!INCLUDE[adminshell](../developer/includes/adminshell.md)], and [!INCLUDE[devshell](../developer/includes/devshell.md)] because the Start menu items for these will be replaced with the version 15 tools.